MechMindRobotics/mecheye_cpp_samples/source/Halcon/CaptureHalconPointCloud/README.md

 > Note: This sample program is not available on Arm-based platforms.

+If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
+The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).

 ## Build the Sample Program

 Prerequisites and instructions for building the sample program on Windows and Ubuntu are provided.